Cookie Consent by Free Privacy Policy Generator

 The legal requirement to meet the minimum 10% BNG requirement can be met on-site, off-site, by purchasing biodiversity units from a habitat bank or purchasing statutory biodiversity credits from the government (which is a last resort option), or a combination of these approaches.

 The initial draft guidance document underwent public consultation between February and March 2024.
-The revised draft takes into account comments received and will be subject to a formal process of approval.
+The revised draft takes into account comments received and has been formally approved by the Council.

 Applicants for major and minor development are strongly advised to read the guidance before submitting an application.